 Within days of this flood, the city announced that they were going to build a dam so that this kind of flood would never happen again.
 That’s the Almost Dam, if you’re familiar with it.
 That damn prevented that kind of flooding from hitting downtown again, it did nothing for the Westside.
 This is the kind of photo that I think of when, I think of the 1921 flood.
 This is a man looking for bodies along the Alazan Creek, where people’s homes were literally just washed away.

 In the aftermath of the flood and the loss of lives and the loss of housing, thousands of people were homeless on the Westside after the flood, there became a movement, and this was a national movement, but certainly in San Antonio it was a very big movement, to build public housing so, that’s where I’m taking your next.
-This is going to be a video and it’s timed, so I have to talk real fast, so I’m sorry about that.
+This is going to be a video and it’s timed, so I have to talk real fast.